Sean Combs: Early life

 Sean John Combs was born on November 4, 1969, in Harlem, New York City.
-Raised in Mount Vernon, New York, his mother Janice Combs (née Smalls) was a model and teacher's assistant.
-His father, Melvin Earl Combs, served in the US Air Force, and was an associate of convicted New York drug lord Frank Lucas.
-At age 33, Melvin was shot dead while sitting in his car on Central Park West, when Combs was two years old.
-Combs has a sister, Keisha, and grew up in poverty.
+His mother Janice Combs (née Smalls) worked as a model who organized fashion shows, and as a teacher's assistant.
+His father, Melvin Earl Combs, served in the U.S. Air Force, worked at a hair salon, and was an associate of convicted New York drug lord Frank Lucas.
+Melvin Combs probably began working part-time as a drug dealer around 1970.
+In 1972, at age 33, Melvin was shot dead while sitting in his car on Central Park West.
+According to a 2010 account by Vibe magazine, Melvin Combs was killed by Walter Grant, a fellow affiliate of mafia-supplied heroin dealer Willie Abraham; "Grant was convinced that Melvin had either ratted out his crew after his arrest—or planned to", although Lucas himself doubted that Combs had, in fact, revealed any information to law enforcement.
+Sean Combs was two years and two months old when his father died.
+Combs has a younger sister, Keisha, and grew up in poverty.
+Janice Combs and her children stayed in Upper Manhattan for "several years" after Melvin's death, before moving to Mount Vernon, which is an inner suburb of New York City, located just north of the Bronx.